slebetman/tcled/README.md

 - `Tab` while text is selected : Block indent.
 - `Shift + Tab` while text is selected : Block de-indent.

 Basically the usual navigation keys behaves as expected.
+In addition, you can use the mousewheel to scroll (on xterm compatible terminals - which is most terminals).
 The "^" character below denotes pressing the Ctrl key.

 - `^a` : Moves the cursor to the beginning of the line.
 - `^c` : Copies selected text to clipboard.